oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/optimization_levels/minimum_latency/README.md

      make fpga_sim
      ```

-   * Compile for FPGA hardware (longer compile time, targets an FPGA device) using:
+   * Compile for FPGA hardware (longer compile time, targets FPGA device):

      ```bash
      make fpga
      ```

-3. (Optional) As the above hardware compile may take several hours to complete, FPGA precompiled binaries (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/loop_ii.fpga.tar.gz" download>here</a>.
+3. (Optional) As the above hardware compile may take several hours to complete, FPGA precompiled binaries (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/minimum_latency.fpga.tar.gz" download>here</a>.

 ### On a Windows* System